oilmcut-2020/GitHub-Tutorial/README.md

   <img src="https://github.com/oilmcut-2020/GitHub-Tutorial/blob/master/images/dashboard.png">
 </p>

-1.GitHub Repositories
+- GitHub Repositories
-2.GitHub Feed
+- GitHub Feed
-3.GitHub Discover Repositories
+- GitHub Discover Repositories

 These are briefed in the below section but these will be discussed in detail in the upcoming tutorials.
 - GitHub Repositories: